 The build queue can be paused manually or automatically.

-Users with the Enable/disable agent permission (included in the Agent Manager role by default) can manually Pause/Resume the Build Queue (since pausing the queue is equivalent to disabling all the agents on the server).
+Users with the Enable/disable agent permission (included in the Agent Manager role by default) can manually pause/resume the build queue (since pausing the queue is equivalent to disabling all agents on the server).
+This action is available in the upper right corner of the Build Queue page.

 When the queue is paused, every page in TeamCity will contain a message with information on the reasons for pausing.